isotopp/isotopp.github.io/_posts/2020-12-26-sql-clause-is-coming-to-town.md

 	if i%1000 == 0:
 	    print(f"{i=}")
 	    db.commit()

+db.commit()
 {% endhighlight %}

 The full data generator is available as [santa.py](https://github.com/isotopp/mysql-dev-examples/blob/master/mysql-santa/santa.py).
 Note that the data generator there defines more indexes - see below.

-In our example we generate 1m rows, and assume a general niceness of 0.9 (90% of the children are nice).
+In our example we generate one million rows, and assume a general niceness of 0.9 (90% of the children are nice).
 Also, all of our children have 64 characters long names, a single 64 characters long wish, a random age, and are equidistributed on a perfect sphere.

+Our real planet is not a perfect sphere, and also not many people live in the Pacific Ocean.
+Also, not many children have 64 character names.

 ## Sorting it twice